prtkgpt/questdb.io/docs/packages/binaries.md

 ### Install

-`install` - installs the Windows questdb service.
+`install` - installs the Windows QuestDB service.
 It will start automatically at startup.

 :::note